interbr/FelixLongolius-3D-Webseite/README.md

 Yes'n, images would follow with the front side the view as one next step, as I could script the persons to turn around, did not I?

-This approach is really easy, maybe you can make a standard from coords and doords, maybe ... coords and doords?
-What is y-axis than?
-I also bring up coords doords, I do not know, they are really not named hoords currently and the up and down movement is not much implemented.
-A little, only.
-Recently I came up with some kind of legs, that grow, if a person scrolls up on the own monitor.

 Instructions will follow en details.

 I thought maybe a dozen of folks would like to work on that.
 You would want to make the floor straight